 Who each piece of content appeals to by using personas

 Where in the journey the content is relevant

 - How you may be lacking in content, and where you can improve

 Once you've got a better idea of what content you have available and how it resonates with your audience, then you can decide what content needs to be created or optimized.

 Based on your content mapping and inventory, you may discover that you have a ton of news stories and videos that appeal to donors, but nothing that appeals to prospective students interested in art — even though you have a great art program.

-Blogs are a key component of great content marketing — and is proven to generate new leads and website traffic.
-Blogs offer you a platform to share authentic stories happening on your campus on a weekly basis.
+Blogs are a key component of great content marketing — and are proven to generate new leads and website traffic.
+Blogs offer you a platform to share authentic stories happening on your campus on a regular basis.
 Unlike news stories, which are most likely written by someone on your marketing, admission, or advancement teams, blogs are intended to give a platform for numerous different constituents to share their story and voice.

-So, in addition to a traditional "Head of School" blog, and give these kinds of posts and themes a whirl:
+So, in addition to a traditional "Head of School" blog, give these kinds of posts and themes a whirl:

 - Notable alumni